pmean/build-website/text/08/CanIRun-08.md

 -   [Stats: All or nothing (August 18, 1999)](../size/all.asp)

-Â By \"all or nothing\" I mean that the worst case in the first group is still higher than the best case in the second group.
+ By \"all or nothing\" I mean that the worst case in the first group is still higher than the best case in the second group.
 A total sample size of 5 and 5 (10 total) represents an \"all or nothing\" threshold.
 Since you have exceeded that value in the second group, you probably have